-When it comes to those ‘true’ meetings, a review of group sizes by Stanford University professor Robert Sutton, found that the most productive meetings contain five to eight people.
+When it comes to those ‘true’ meetings, a review of group sizes by Stanford University professor Robert Sutton, found that the most productive meetings contain no more than five to eight people.
 He concluded that where more than this attend:

 - there is not enough time for everyone to participate in the conversation;

 - rich back and forth debate is replaced by shallow comments;

 - information-sharing and catch-ups distract from addressing higher priority issues